ONS-Innovation/keh-tech-audit-tool-api/README.md

 # KEH | Tech Audit Tool - API

-A Flask and Flask_RestX API for the tech audit tool.
+A Flask and flask-restx API for the tech audit tool.

 ## Setting up & Running Locally